ti-uni-bielefeld/logisim-evolution-basys3/user_manual/USER_MANUAL.md

 ## Timer component

-A timer component is available in the Memory library in the patched version of Logisim Evolution to provide a consistent time source for circuits in the simulation and on the Basys3 board by generating a signal with a set time duration.
+A timer component is available in an additional "Jonicho Basys3 Edition" library in the patched version of Logisim Evolution to provide a consistent time source for circuits in the simulation and on the Basys3 board by generating a signal with a set time duration.

+If the "Jonicho Basys3 Edition" library is not available in the components list, it can be added by clicking on **Project** -> **Load Library** -> **Built-in Library...** and selecting the "Jonicho Basys3 Edition" library.

 The unit of the time can be set in the component properties to either microseconds, milliseconds, or seconds.